adamlacombe/file-to-sqlite/README.md

 ##### Arguments:
 ```
 source                 Path to the source file.
 destination            Path to the SQLite database file.
-If not exists, it will be
+If not exists, it will
-                   created.
+                       be created.
 pattern                Regular expression pattern with named subpatterns.
 ```

 ##### Options:
 ```
---table=TABLE      Table name.
+-t, --table=TABLE      Table name.
 By default, the source file name is used.
---integer=INTEGER  List of integer fields. (multiple values allowed)
+-i, --integer=INTEGER  List of integer fields. (multiple values allowed)
     --blob=BLOB        List of blob fields. (multiple values allowed)
     --real=REAL        List of real fields. (multiple values allowed)
     --numeric=NUMERIC  List of numeric fields. (multiple values allowed)
---primary=PRIMARY  Primary key.
+-p, --primary=PRIMARY  Primary key.
---append           If the table exists, this option allows to insert into it
+-a, --append           If the table exists, this option allows to insert into it
                        anyway.
 ```